In a Perfect World...

-The album debuted at number four on the US Billboard 200 chart, selling 94,000 copies in its first week.
+Upon its release, In a Perfect World… received generally mixed to positive reviews from music critics.
+Commercially, the album debuted at number four on the US Billboard 200 chart, selling 94,000 copies in its first week.
+It also topped the Top R&B/Hip-Hop Albums chart and peaked within the top 10 of the UK R&B Albums chart.
 On October 22, 2009, the album was certified gold by the Recording Industry Association of America (RIAA), following shipments in excess of 500,000 copies in the United States.
-Upon its release, In a Perfect World… received generally mixed to positive reviews from music critics.
-The album earned Hilson Grammy Award nominations for Best New Artist and Best Rap/Sung Collaboration during the 52nd Annual Grammy Awards ceremony on January 31, 2010.
+The album scored Hilson two nominations for Best New Artist and Best Rap/Sung Collaboration for the 52nd Grammy Awards.

 Background

 Hilson spent most of her teenage years working with producer Anthony Dent, as a songwriter and background vocalist for the likes of Usher, Ludacris, Kelly Rowland, Toni Braxton, Ciara and Polow da Don.
 After graduating from high school, Hilson attended Oxford College of Emory University and Emory University in Atlanta for three years and studied a course in theater.
 She continued working as a songwriter and background vocalist during her schooling years.
 Hilson eventually stopped working with Dent, and began working more with Polow da Don.
 She also became a member of the songwriting and production team, The Clutch.
 Together, they wrote Mary J. Blige's "Take Me as I Am" (2006), Omarion's "Ice Box" (2006), Ciara's "Like a Boy" (2006), The Pussycat Dolls' "Wait a Minute" (2007) and Britney Spears' "Gimme More" (2007).
 In 2006, Polow introduced Hilson to American rapper and producer Timbaland, who then signed her to his record label, Mosley Music Group.
 In November 2006, Hilson was featured on American rapper Lloyd Banks' single, "Help", for his album Rotten Apple (2006).

 The following year, Hilson was featured on three singles; in June, on Timbaland's song "The Way I Are", the second single from his album Shock Value (2007); on Rich Boy's "Good Things" with Polow da Don; and thereafter, in December, on Timbaland's song "Scream" with Nicole Scherzinger, the fifth single from Shock Value.
 Out of the three singles, "The Way I Are" achieved the most success, topping nine charts around the world.